gracecarrillo/r-crash-course/README.md

 ## PREPARATION BEFORE THE SEMINAR

-To follow the Python tutorial during our seminar, you will need to have a few things installed.
+To follow the R tutorial during our seminar, you will need to have a few things installed.

 The reason we do this **before** the seminar is because it takes time.
 And we only have two hours.
-So I would much rather we spend those hours actually learning Python and its application in Data Science instead of troubleshooting a Python installation gone wrong!
+So I would much rather we spend those hours actually learning R and its application in Data Science instead of troubleshooting a R installation gone wrong!

 That's why I'm asking you to go through this initial steps **before** the seminar.
 So we can get started right away!